Rudolph Valentino: Personal life

-In 1919—just before the rise of his career—Valentino impulsively married actress Jean Acker, who was involved with actresses Grace Darmond and Alla Nazimova.
+In 1919 – just before the rise of his career – Valentino impulsively married actress Jean Acker, who was involved with actresses Grace Darmond and Alla Nazimova.
 Acker became involved with Valentino in part to remove herself from the lesbian love triangle, quickly regretted the marriage, and locked Valentino out of their room on their wedding night.
 The couple separated soon after, and the marriage was never consummated.
 The couple remained legally married until 1921, when Acker sued Valentino for divorce, citing desertion.
 The divorce was granted, with Acker receiving alimony.
 She and Valentino eventually renewed their friendship, and remained friends until his death.

 Valentino first met Winifred Shaughnessy, known by her stage name, Natacha Rambova—an American silent film costume and set designer, art director, and protégée of Nazimova—on the set of Uncharted Seas in 1921.
 The two worked together on the Nazimova production of Camille, by which time they were romantically involved.
 They married on May 13, 1922, in Mexicali, Mexico, which resulted in Valentino's arrest for bigamy, since he had not been divorced for a full year, as required by California law at the time.
-Days passed and his studio at the time, Famous Players-Lasky, refused to post bail.
-Eventually, a few friends were able to post the cash bail.
+Days passed and Famous Players–Lasky (his studio at the time) refused to post bail.
+Eventually, a few friends posted the cash bail.
 He was also investigated for a possible violation of the Mann Act.

 Having to wait the year or face the possibility of being arrested again, Rambova and Valentino lived in separate apartments in New York City, each with their own roommates.
-On March 14, 1923, they legally remarried at the Lake County Court House in Crown Point, Indiana.
+On 14 March 1923, they legally remarried at the Lake County Court House in Crown Point, Indiana.

 Many of Valentino's friends disliked Rambova and found her controlling.
 During his relationship with her, he lost many friends and business associates, including June Mathis.
 Towards the end of their marriage, Rambova was banned from his sets by contract.
 Valentino and Rambova divorced in 1925.
 The end of the marriage was bitter, with Valentino bequeathing Rambova one dollar in his will.